Algebraic structures on cohomology of configuration spaces of manifolds with flows

-\begin{thm} Let $M$ be an orientable, smooth, connected manifold of dimension at least $2$ admitting a nowhere-vanishing vector field, and let $k$ be a field.
-Then, for every $i$, the assignment $\{1, 2, \ldots, n \} \mapsto H^i(\PConf^n M, k)$ extends to a finitely generated $\ncFin$-module over the field $k$.
+\begin{thm} Let $M$ be a manifold satisfying \eqref{eq:assume} that admits a nowhere-vanishing vector field, and let $k$ be a coefficient field.
+Then, for every $i$, the assignment $\{1, 2, \ldots, n \} \mapsto H^i(\PConf^n M, k)$ extends to a finitely generated $\ncFin$-module over the field $k$. \end{thm}